NsccTruroIT/OSYS1200/3-Users_and_Groups/index.md

     1. Select **Remote Desktop Users** and click ok twice
     > This will be important later!
 1. Log in as Jacob.
-1. Click **OK** and wait for the new profile to be created.
-1. On the Choose privacy settings for your device screen, click **Accept**.
 1. Launch **Task Manager** and click the **Users** tab. **Take a screenshot**.
 1. Log out.